johanzi/scripts_Zicola_2019/smRNA-seq_analysis.md

 legend(0, 6500, c("#27-4","#15-2"),lwd=c(2,2), lty=c(1,2))
 ```

-Knowing that my IR is located chr1:24325788..24326334, I can identify the beginning and the end of the IR on the plot
+Knowing Block C IR is located chr1:24325788..24326334, I can identify the beginning and the end of the IR on the plot

 start = 24325788 - 24325772 = 16

 Total length plot is 24326384 - 24325772 = 612

 end = 24326384 - 24326334 = 50 so 612 - 50 = 562

 Create vertical lines at the beginning and the end of the IR